Fitness, Fatigue, Form Explained — Visualise Training Status

 | < −25 | Overreaching risk | Reduce load immediately |

-- How your fitness has developed across the season (CTL trend)
+- How your Fitness has developed across the season

-- When you were most fatigued (ATL peaks)
+- When you were most fatigued (Fatigue peaks)

-- What your form was like before races (TSB)
+- What your Form was like before races

 - Whether your tapering worked

-How to use CTL, ATL, TSB in your training
+How to use Fitness, Fatigue and Form in your training

 Build Phase (Base & Build)

-The goal is a steadily rising CTL.
-ATL often sits 10–20 points above CTL, TSB is negative (−5 to −20).
+The goal is steadily rising Fitness.
+Fatigue often sits 10–20 points above Fitness, Form is negative (−5 to −20).
 This is normal and desired — stress creates adaptation.

-Rule of thumb: increase CTL by a maximum of 5–7 points per week, otherwise injury risk increases.
+Rule of thumb: increase Fitness by a maximum of 5–7 points per week, otherwise injury risk increases.

 Recovery Week

-Every 3–4 weeks reduce volume by 40–60%.
-CTL drops slightly, ATL falls sharply, TSB moves positive.
+Every 3–4 weeks, reduce volume by 40–60%.
+Fitness drops slightly, Fatigue falls sharply, Form moves positive.
 After the recovery week you can train harder again.

 Tapering Before Races

 2–3 weeks before your target event: sharply reduce volume, maintain intensity.
-CTL drops slightly (minimal fitness loss), ATL drops sharply, TSB rises to +5 to +15.
+Fitness drops slightly (minimal fitness loss), Fatigue drops sharply, Form rises to +5 to +15.
 This is the target form for competition.

-WattWorks calculates CTL, ATL and TSB automatically from your FIT files and Strava activities.
-The Performance Management Chart is visible directly in the dashboard — always up to date, no manual effort required.
+WattRun computes the three metrics automatically from your FIT files and Strava activities.
+The progression curve is visible directly in the dashboard — always up to date, no manual effort required.

 Start for free →Free · No subscription · FIT upload or Strava sync